 where b represents the distance between the cross-section under consideration and the sliding surface.
-At any rate, this eccentricity acts nonetheless in the opposite direction to that given under Annex E of this ETA.
-The occurrence of $e_3$ depends on whether the curved ROBO SLIDE L2 sheet is either attached to the convex or concave backing plate and whether the value $\alpha$ is greater or lesser than $\mu$ as well as on whether the bearing clearance is performing its function effectively in the case of guided bearings.
-In the type of bearings equipped with only one sliding surface $e_3$ occurs only in the curved ROBO SLIDE L2 sheet and, furthermore, only when said sheet is attached to the convex backing plate.
+At any rate, this eccentricity acts nonetheless in the opposite direction to that given in Annex D. The occurrence of e_3 depends on whether the curved ROBO®SLIDE L2 sheet is either attached to the convex or concave backing plate and whether the value α is greater or less than μ{max} as well as on whether the bearing clearance performs its function effectively in the case of guided bearings.
+For the type of bearings equipped with only one sliding surface, e_3 occurs only in the curved ROBO®SLIDE L2 sheet and, furthermore, only when said sheet is attached to the convex backing plate.

-J.4 Lateral forces
+I.4 Lateral forces

 Lateral forces result from horizontal actions and the friction resistance of the other bearings in the structure.
 In bearings where lateral forces are transmitted by external guides or restraining rings, the eccentricity in the curved sliding surface is equal to zero.
-In bearings of the fixed type with only one sliding surface or with internal guides the horizontal load $V_s$ produces an eccentricity given by:
+In bearings of the fixed type with only one sliding surface or with internal guides the horizontal load V_s produces an eccentricity given by:

-$e_4 = \frac{V_s}{N_s} \cdot (r + b)$
+$$e_4 = \frac{V_d}{N{sd}} \cdot (r+b)$$